Electronic Wills Better For Modern LIfe - But Are They Legal?

 New proposals

-New proposals include allowing social media posts, texts, emails and voicemail messages to be used in place of a written will.
+New proposals include allowing social media posts, texts, emails, and voicemail messages to be used in place of a written will.

-Further recommendations include reducing the age at which someone can prepare a will, from 18 to 16.
+Further recommendations include reducing the age at which someone can prepare a Will from 18 to 16.

-Will electronic wills work?
+Will electronic Wills work?

 The legal profession’s governing body, the Law Society, has been largely supportive.
 “The lack of a formal will should not restrict a court from respecting someone’s final wishes when those can be proven – with appropriate safeguards against fraud.”